Avaiga/taipy/README.md

 <br>
 <br>

-## Taipy Back-End ⚙️
+## Scenario and Data Management ⚙️

-**<div align="left">Let's create a back-end execution, also called *scenario* in Taipy.
-Our scenario will filter movie data based on the genre you choose.
-This scenario will be submitted (i.e., executed) each time the genre selection changes and output the seven most popular movies of that genre. </div>**
+**<div align="left">Let's create a *Scenario* in Taipy to filter movie data based on the genre you choose.
+This scenario models a simple pipeline.
+It is submitted (for execution) each time the genre selection changes and outputs the seven most popular movies of that genre. </div>**

 <br>

-<div align="center"> ⚠️ Here, the backend involves the execution of a very simple pipeline (made of a single task).
+<div align="center"> ⚠️ Here, the back-end involves the execution of a very simple pipeline (made of a single task).
 Note that Taipy is designed to build much more complex pipelines 🚀 (with many tasks!) </div>

 <br>
 <br>